vokal/vokal-ng-api/README.md

 *Boolean* | Default: `false`

-When your application route changes, any in-progress API calls will be cancled.
+When the application route changes, any in-progress API calls will be cancled.

 * * *